Drake Bell: 2004–2009: Acting and musical breakthrough

 He also featured on the theme song for the show iCarly, "Leave It All to Me", with his Drake & Josh co-star Miranda Cosgrove.
 The music video for the song was released on Cosgrove's Vevo YouTube channel on September 28, 2010.
 The song took the lowest position on the Hot 100, peaking at number 100.
 It also peaked on the Pop 100 at number 83.
-He performed some Christmas songs in the Merry Christmas, Drake & Josh movie, including "Jingle Bells" and "Christmas Promise".
+He performed some Christmas songs in the Merry Christmas, Drake & Josh film, including "Jingle Bells" and "Christmas Promise".
 A DVD entitled Drake Bell in Concert was released on December 16, 2008.
 The video was unable to crack the 2008 or 2009 Top 100 in the U.S., but did chart on the Top 100 Mexican album charts, peaking at number 81.
 The DVD contains footage of him and his band live on stage while they toured in Mexico, filmed during five sold out fall nights.
 It also features 2 new songs and five covers, all of which are exclusive to the DVD.
 In the spring, Bell had a starring role in the comedy spoof film Superhero Movie.
 Bell recorded a theme song featuring his co-star Sara Paxton for the film called "Superhero!
 Song", which was released on April 8, 2008.
 In August 2008, he co-starred in the comedy College, which was shot on location in New Orleans.
 Bell also starred in Merry Christmas, Drake & Josh alongside Josh Peck, which began production in July 2008, and premiered on December 5, 2008.
 In 2009, his songs "Unbelievable" and "Modern Times", which were featured on a commercial for Twalkin, were released exclusively on Myspace.
 Bell was also cast in a pilot for a then upcoming CBS comedy series, Fish Tank, stating Bell's involvement is what put the series into production in the first place.
 The series however, was never picked up.
 Bell also had a third album, set to be released in 2009; however, the album was apparently shelved and never released, until it was released in 2020 as "The Lost Album".